HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 - `your-release-name` is the Helm release name and prefixes all resources created in that installation such as Pods, Services, and others.
 - `path/to/hcl-dx-search-vX.X.X_XXXXXXXX-XXXX.tar.gz` is the HCL DX 9.5 Search Helm Chart that you extracted as described in the planning and preparation steps.

-## Configuring DX install to pass through Search
+## Configuring DX install to pass through search

 1. Reach the Search REST API endpoints by configuring the routing inside the DX helm chart.
 In the `custom-values.yaml`, set the following value: